-What Should I Do If The Pharmacy Cannot Fill My Prescription?
+What Should I do if the Pharmacy Cannot Fill My Prescription?

-Call Member Services at 1-888-788-4408, TTY/TDY: 711 and we can help find out why your prescription cannot be filled.
+Call Member Services at 1-888-788-4408, TTY/TDD: 711 and we can help find out why your prescription cannot be filled.
 Sometimes a primary insurance may be entered wrong or it may be too soon to refill.
-Other times the medication is not on our Drug List - our list of covered drugs.
-If the pharmacy turns you away or will not fill your prescription, ask if you and the pharmacist can call Member Services together to find what is happening.
+Other times the medication is not on our list of covered drugs.
+If the pharmacy turns you away or will not fill your prescription, ask if you and the pharmacist can call Member Services together to find out what is happening.
 We will work with you and the pharmacy to find the best options for you.